 There are a few different ways to open the Network Monitor:

-Keyboard shortcut changed in Firefox 55
+Please note the keyboard shortcut was changed in Firefox 55

 - Press Ctrl + Shift + E ( Command + Option + E on a Mac).